-"The Right to Read shares the stories of an NAACP activist, a teacher, and two American families who fight to provide our youngest generation with the most foundational indicator of life-long success: the ability to read."
+"The Right to Read" shared the stories of an NAACP activist, a teacher, and two American families who fight to provide our youngest generation with the most foundational indicator of life-long success: the ability to read.

 Hoekelman Center 2022 Annual Report

 See what the Hoekelman Center has been up to this last year from our most recent Hoekelman Center Annual Report!

 Dolly Parton Imagination Library Teams up with Rochester City Schools!

 Dr. Matt Present and the Rochester Chapter of Dolly Parton Imagination Library has teamed up with Rochester City Schools to increase the number of kids enrolled to receive free books monthly up until age 5.
 Check out the story here!

 Congratulations to Dr. Matt Present who celebrated last week the expansion of the Rochester Chapter of Dolly Parton Imagination Library, a free service which sends books monthly in the mail to kids ages 0-5.
 Learn more about the program here!